Electronic waste: Environmental impact

 Depending on the age and type of the discarded item, the chemical composition of e-waste may vary.
-Most e-waste are composed of a mixture of metals like Cu, Al and Fe.
-They might be attached to, covered with or even mixed with various types of plastics and ceramics.
-E-waste has a horrible effect on the environment and it is important to dispose it with an R2 certified recycling facility.
+Most e-waste consists of a mixture of metals, including Cu, Al, and Fe.
+They might be attached to, covered with, or even mixed with various types of plastics and ceramics.
+E-waste has a significant effect on the environment, and it is important to dispose of it with an R2 certified recycling facility.

-Information security

-Discarded data processing equipment may still contain readable data that may be considered sensitive to the previous users of the device.
-Also, deleting the data and factory reset might not erase the data completely.
-Thus, this data may be recovered by unethical or malicious actors, sometimes even resulting in a data breach.

-A recycling plan for such equipment can support information security by ensuring proper steps are followed to erase the sensitive information.
-This may include such steps as re-formatting of storage media and overwriting with random data to make data unrecoverable, or even physical destruction of media by shredding to ensure all data is obliterated.
-For example, on many operating systems deleting a file may still leave the physical data file intact on the media, allowing data retrieval by routine methods.

 Recycling

 Computer monitors are typically packed into low stacks on wooden pallets for recycling and then shrink-wrapped.

-Recycling can greatly reduce the leakage of toxic materials into the environment and militate against the depletion of natural resources.
+Recycling can greatly reduce the leakage of toxic materials into the environment and mitigate against the depletion of natural resources.
 However, it needs to be encouraged by local authorities and through community education.
-Less than 20% of e-waste is formally recycled, with 80% either ending up in landfill or being informally recycled – much of it by hand in developing countries, exposing workers to hazardous and carcinogenic substances such as mercury, lead and cadmium.
+Less than 20% of e-waste is formally recycled, with 80% either ending up in landfill or being informally recycled – much of it by hand in developing countries, exposing workers to hazardous and carcinogenic substances such as mercury, lead, and cadmium.
+Despite its high resource value, only a small fraction of global e-waste is formally recycled, making it very wasteful.

 There are generally three methods of extracting precious metals from electronic waste, namely hydrometallurgical, pyrometallurgical, and hydro-pyrometallurgical methods.
-Each of these methods has its own advantages and disadvantages together with the production of toxic waste.
+Each of these methods has its own advantages and disadvantages, as well as the potential to produce toxic waste.

 One of the major challenges is recycling the printed circuit boards from electronic waste.
-The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminum, etc. One way e-waste is processed is by melting circuit boards, burning cable sheathing to recover copper wire and open-pit acid leaching for separating metals of value.
+The circuit boards contain such precious metals as gold, silver, platinum, etc., and such base metals as copper, iron, aluminum, etc. One way e-waste is processed is by melting circuit boards, burning cable sheathing to recover copper wire, and open-pit acid leaching to separate valuable metals.
 Conventional method employed is mechanical shredding and separation but the recycling efficiency is low.
 Alternative methods such as cryogenic decomposition have been studied for printed circuit board recycling, and some other methods are still under investigation.
-In 2023 an AF aerogel using protein fibrils in an aerogel matrix was developed for the adsorption of gold from circuit boards.
+In 2023, an AF aerogel using protein fibrils in an aerogel matrix was developed for the adsorption of gold from circuit boards.

 Properly disposing of or reusing electronics can help prevent health problems, reduce greenhouse-gas emissions, and create jobs.
-The problem of data breach from storage media such as hard drives during the recycling process may also need to be considered.